 An example of such a greedy algorithm would be to sort the windows by their scores, and keep the best scoring windows that do not overlap.

-However such a greedy algorithm is not optimal (see the figure below).
+However such a greedy algorithm is not optimal (see the figure on the right).

 We would want the classifier to learn an optimal Non Maximal Suppression.

-A figure from the MMOD paper (see below) showing a difference between an optimal detector and a detector using greedy non maximal suppression.
+A figure from the MMOD paper (see picture on the right) showing a difference between an optimal detector and a detector using greedy non maximal suppression.

 Dlib’s Max Margin Object detector